Markov spin models for image generation : explicit large deviations with respect to the number of pixels: Discrete-time Markov spin models for image generation

 The forward propagator $ \langle \vec S \vert {\cal W}^t \vert \vec \sigma \rangle $ of Eq. \ref{Wfactorized} for the $N$ pixels reduces to the product over the $N$ pixels of the single-spin-propagator of Eq. \ref{Propagator1spin}

-where the various expressions are based on the fact that each spin can only take the two values $(\pm)$.
-These expressions show the essential role played by the overlap $Q$ between the image $\vec S $ at time $t$ and the image $\vec \sigma $ at time $t=0$
+The equivalence between the three alternative expressions is based on the fact that each spin can only take the two values $(\pm)$.
+The two last expressions show the key role played by the extensive overlap $Q$ between the image $\vec S $ at time $t$ and the image $\vec \sigma $ at time $t=0$